-The 9000m² of available space will be used by creative professionals, social enterprises, craftspeople and program developers.
-Many of them will co-create with the inhabitants of the refugee centre or offer vocational training.
-Others will contribute to the hub by offering programs or organising events.
-Lola Lik will be a place where refugees and Amsterdammers, entrepreneurs and start-ups, job-seekers and employers, talents and driving forces will meet.
-People will be offered support to achieve their dreams and ambitions.
+The 9000m² of available space is used by creative professionals, social enterprises, craftspeople and program developers.
+Many of them co-create with the inhabitants of the refugee centre or offer vocational training.
+Others contribute to the hub by offering programs or organising events.
+Lola Lik is a place where new and old Amsterdammers, entrepreneurs and start-ups, job-seekers and employers, talents and driving forces will meet.

-Lola Lik is a public space, which means that the doors are open and all the inhabitants of Amsterdam are welcome for a cup of coffee in the restaurant.
+Lola Lik is a public space, which means that the doors are open and all the inhabitants of Amsterdam are welcome for a cup of coffee in the Refugee Company café.